OSG Foundation

 Education

-Provide $10,000 in scholarships to higher education annually
+Provide scholarships for post secondary education annually

 Training

-Provide and support training programs to assist new Subordinate/Community and Pomona Grange Masters and officers
+Supports training programs to assist new Subordinate/Community and Pomona Grange Masters and officers

 Service to Grange members